Japan 3 Week Itinerary: Amazing Sights & Culture Off the Beaten Track | The Invisible Tourist

 80-100 mins on Hokuriku Shinkansen.

-Cost: 8000 JPY or covered by the Japan Rail Pass.
+Cost: Approx 8740 JPY or covered by the Japan Rail Pass.

 What a contrast laid-back Nagano 長野 is to the hustle and bustle of Tokyo!
 My first impression of this pretty city was, did it really host the Winter Olympic Games in 1998?
 Despite holding this world-class event, Nagano has an intimate small town feel and is a lovely introduction to life in the Japanese Alps.